mokshadharma/gh-tokengen/README.md

 5. **Quiet Mode**: Use `--quiet` when you need just the token, but be aware this makes the output more sensitive.

+## Interactive Mode Features

+When you run the script without providing all required arguments, it will enter interactive mode with advanced features:

+### Path Completion

+- **Fuzzy matching**: Type partial filenames and the script will find matching `.pem` files (e.g., typing "git" might match "my-github-app.pem")
+- **Directory navigation**: Use `/` to navigate directories, with automatic expansion of single matches
+- **Home directory support**: Use `~` or `$HOME` for paths starting from your home directory
+- **Vi/Emacs modes**: Automatically detects your preferred editing mode from `~/.inputrc`
+- **Visual feedback**: Shows error messages in a bottom toolbar when paths don't match

+### Disabling Path Completion

+If you prefer simpler input or encounter issues with the advanced features:

+- `--no-fuzzy`: Use prefix-only matching instead of fuzzy matching
+- `--no-path-completion`: Disable path completion entirely and validate after input

 ## Troubleshooting

 ### "Virtual environment not found"